 Although nearly all SWAP Tier 1 and 2 species have been modeled, there remain two SWAP Tier 2 Plants of Greatest Conservation Need lacking a species distribution model (Table 2).
 We chose not to model these species at this time due to unresolved taxonomic issues.
-There are also 27 of the older Tier 1 models produced as rapid assessment deductive models produced as binary surfaces; most would be improved by remodeling using better techniques.
-CNHP continuously re-evaluates species rankings as new species are described, known species revised, or additional occurrences found, so that these totals are likely to change over time.
+There are also 26 of the older Tier 1 models created as rapid assessment deductive models produced as binary surfaces; most would be improved by remodeling using better techniques.
+CNHP continuously re-evaluates species rankings as new species are described, known species are revised, or additional occurrences found, so these totals are likely to change over time.
 New occurrence records are regularly submitted to or requested by CNHP.
 This data can be checked against existing models and used to determine when a new model is needed.
-In addition, a number of the models produced during this project could benefit from additional work to identify more useful model inputs that might improve the predictive ability of the model.
-Many of these were identified in the expert review process, which will be completed in Fall 2022, and used to prioritize model revision.
-Three species distribution models were revised in winter 2022 based on model reviewer feedback.
+In addition, several of the models produced during this project could benefit from additional work to identify more useful model inputs that might improve the predictive ability of the model.
+Many of these were identified in the expert review process, which was completed for Round I models in the fall of 2021 and for Round II models in the fall of 2022.
+In some cases, a lack of information about the species' environmental niche and/or a lack of robust occurrence data hindered model development, making further model revisions difficult until more information is obtained.
+Table C-4 details a list of species to consider for future model revisions, prioritized from reviewer comments.
+This table also notes modeling suggestions and existing data gaps limiting model revisions.
+All reviewer input will be considered in future revisions.
+During this project, nine species distribution models were revised in 2022 based on model reviewer feedback and another six models had minor edits made during review for CODEX processing.
 For a discussion of model review results and potential processes to improve models, see Future data development section below and Appendix C.